espritoxyz/ton-disassembler/README.md

 ### Using the CLI Tool

-TON Disassembler CLI can be used in two modes:
+TON Disassembler CLI can be used in three modes:

 1. Disassembling compiled smart contract code into a JSON format containing internal instructions used by [TSA](https://github.com/espritoxyz/tsa).
 2. Generating a human-readable list of TVM instructions with arguments in a format similar to [TVM Retracer](https://retracer.ton.org).
+3. Generating three-address code with inputs and outputs for every TVM instruction.

 The CLI tool accepts compiled smart contract code either as a [BoC](https://docs.ton.org/v3/documentation/data-formats/tlb/cell-boc) file or as an on-chain address.